Tattooing as Ceremony: An Integrative Experience

 Ayurveda is a traditional system of healing from India, dating back over 5,000 years.
 It offers tools for aligning your daily rhythms with your body’s unique constitution—supporting physical, emotional, and spiritual ease.

-Ayurveda is considered the sister science to Yoga, hence why both are being offered.
+Ayurveda is considered the sister science to yoga, hence why both are being offered rather than just one.

-My Ayurvedic training took place in Peru under Shyam Devi, focusing on lifestyle support, food, and daily rituals.
+My ayurvedic training took place in Peru under Shyam Devi, focusing on lifestyle support, food, and daily rituals.
 I offer this as a starting point—accessible, actionable tools to support your balance and clarity.
+Ayurveda is incredible because like most true ways to support and balance your body, it does not claim any quick fixes, but is primarily composed of habitual lifestyle shifts that will have bountiful flow on effects in the long run.